 The portfolios of financial assets are managed, and performance is evaluated on a fair value basis.
 The Funds are primarily focused on fair value information and use that information to assess the assets' performance and to make decisions.
-The contractual cash flows of the Funds' debt securities are solely principal and interest, however, these securities are neither held for the purpose of collecting contractual cash flows nor held both for collecting contractual cash flows and for sale.
-The collection of contractual cash flows is only incidental to achieving the Funds' business model's objective.
+The contractual cash flows of the Funds' debt securities are solely principal and interest, however, these securities are neither held for the purpose of collecting contractual cash flows nor held both for collecting contractual to achieving the Funds' business model's objective.
 Consequently, all investments are measured at FVTPL.